It has pretty flowers and is perfect for beginners who want to grow one.

 How Fast Does Hoya Curtisii Grow？

 Because of its thin roots and slow growth, Hoya Curtisii is best kept in a pot or other container.
-These features ensure you don’t have to repot this plant more than every three or four years.
+Like hoya pubicalyx, these features ensure you don’t have to repot this plant more than every three or four years.

 How Often Does Hoya Bloom？